Water Education Foundation.

 "Those of you who have lived here since the 1970s or earlier may remember what the state-named streets in Fairfield looked like after a heavy rain and, if I remember correctly, a high tide.
 There was a tidal incursion on streets that have long since been redone and the flooding problem totally mitigated."
 Bud Stevenson, Solano Daily Republic.

-It has been suggested in previous articles that the Zodiac Killer may have resided near the payphone at Springs Road and Tuolumne Street, but we know that two letters were mailed from Fairfield to the San Francisco Chronicle on December 7th 1969, and to the San Francisco Examiner on December 16th 1969.
-If these were genuine Zodiac letters, then there is a possibility that he may have been a resident of Suisun City or Fairfield for the duration of the 7th to 16th of December and mailed his letters from this location.
+It has been suggested in previous articles that the Zodiac Killer may have resided near the payphone at Springs Road and Tuolumne Street, but we know that three letters were mailed from Fairfield to the San Francisco Chronicle on December 7th 1969 and in the middle of 1971 (possibly May) and to the San Francisco Examiner on December 16th 1969.
+These were genuine Zodiac letters, so there is a possibility that he may have been a resident of Suisun City or Fairfield for the duration of the 7th to 16th of December and mailed his letters from this location.
 Was he a resident of this area beyond December 16th 1969, or did he reside here permanently?
 The Bay Area murderer may have had two residences, a vacation home, lockup or a business in this region of Solano County.

 Just a matter of weeks after the final Fairfield letter, floods in Suisun City/Fairfield, "from Laurel Creek and Union Avenue Creek caused flooding in January 1970" resulting in the evacuation of many "residences and businesses" in the area.
 The Zodiac Killer then wrote to the San Francisco Chronicle in April, stating "that my bus bomb was a dud.
 I was swamped out by the rain we had a while back."
 But was he telling the truth?